AllActivity/aa-code-challenge/README.md

 The values must be stored in a SQL database, which should be provided as part of the solution.

 On another page the log entries stored in the database must be shown sorted by the start datetime.
 Please use the following technologies:
 + React
-+ Node
++ Node.js
 + SQL database of your choice
++ GraphQL (Optional, but welcome)

 ### Delivery
 The recommended delivery format (including the database) is Docker or another container runtime.